 If your own religious or personal beliefs conflict with attending our ceremony, not to worry!
 We completely understand.
 We encourage you to attend the reception so we can spend the evening with everyone we love.
 We ask that you communicate this with us when you RSVP.
 If you still have questions regarding the ceremony, please reach out to Gabe.

-Our wedding has a Greek mythology/high fantasy theme.
-The major points of inspiration for our theme come from Dungeons & Dragons, Lord of the Rings, and ancient myths of Pan, the dryads, and heroes such as Achilles and Jason.
+Our wedding has a high fantasy theme.
+The major points of inspiration for our theme come from Dungeons & Dragons, Lord of the Rings, and ancient myths of old gods, witches, heroes, and monsters.
 If you choose, you may dress with these inspirations in mind, but it isn't required.
 If you will not be dressing in theme, we ask that you dress in formal wear.
-Two- and three-piece suits, dresses, pantsuits, formal footwear, and tasteful sweaters and overcoats are all acceptable options.
+Two- and three-piece suits, floor-length dresses, pantsuits, formal footwear, and tasteful sweaters and overcoats are all acceptable options.
 We also encourage you to wear dark jewel tones or fall appropriate colors.
 The ceremony will take place outside, and the venue features an outdoor patio, so dress appropriately for the weather.

 Due to capacity restrictions imposed by the venue, only those whose names appear on your invitation are invited to attend the wedding and reception.
 If you were given a plus-one, this will be reflected on your invitation.
 Take the opportunity to have a fun night without the kids!